space-group-research/mpmc/docs/_sources/input_files.rst.txt

 2: Atom ID, starting from 1 to N\ :sub:`atoms`

-3: Element, can include additional numbers/letters in the case of multiple atom types (e.g. "ZN", "C1", "O2", "H2G", etc)
+3: Element label, doesn't have to be unique, can include additional numbers/letters in the case of multiple atom types (e.g. "ZN", "C1", "O2", "H2G", etc)

-4: Molecular label, doesn't have to be unique (e.g. "MOF" or "H2")
+4: Molecule label, doesn't have to be unique (e.g. "MOF" or "H2")

-5: M = Movable, F = Frozen (a MOF, e.g., is normally frozen, while sorbates are movable.)
+5: M = Movable, F = Frozen (determines whether a molecule has Monte Carlo moves applied to it, e.g. a solid porous material would be frozen and sorbate movable in typical simulations)

 6: Molecule ID, starting from 1 to N\ :sub:`molecules`

-7-9: X, Y, Z coordinates in Angstroms
+7-9: X, Y, Z cartesian coordinates in Angstroms

 10: Mass of atom in amu